alextaujenis/RBD_Capacitance/README.md

 * Increase the [setSampleSize(1000)](https://github.com/alextaujenis/Capacitance#setsamplesizesize) value for more accurate readings that do not fluctuate so quickly
 * Lower the [setSampleSize(10)](https://github.com/alextaujenis/Capacitance#setsamplesizesize) value for less accurate readings and to see numbers jump all over the place

 You can get **very** accurate readings by increasing the [setSampleSize(5000)](https://github.com/alextaujenis/Capacitance#setsamplesizesize) to whatever you want, and this will not impact the Arduino real-time loop.
-It may take a bit longer to get the [value()](https://github.com/alextaujenis/Capacitance#value) but the readings and moving average are all calculated in a fast non-blocking manner.
+It may take a bit longer to [getValue()](https://github.com/alextaujenis/Capacitance#getvalue) but the readings and moving average are all calculated in a fast non-blocking manner.

 #Documentation
 ##Public Methods